watchthehit/btfree/documentation/ColorSystemMigration.md

   - Priority 2 Components: Next Focus (EnhancedOnboardingView)
   - Priority 3 Components: Planned for May 2024
 - Phase 4: Target Completion: May 2024

+### Priority 2 Components

+- ✅ **EnhancedOnboardingView**
+  - ✅ Removed internal `BFTheme` definition
+  - ✅ Updated all color references to use `BFColors`
+  - ✅ Replaced hardcoded hex colors with `BFColors` system
+  - ✅ Verified proper appearance in both light and dark mode
+  - ✅ Migrated all gradient definitions to use `BFColors.primaryGradient()` and `BFColors.brandGradient()`
+  - ✅ Updated all icon and text styling to use appropriate `BFColors` properties

+- ⭘ **BFButton**
+  - ⭘ Update all color references to use `BFColors`
+  - ⭘ Ensure consistent styling across button variants
+  - ⭘ Verify proper appearance in both light and dark mode

+- ⭘ **BFCard**
+  - ⭘ Update all color references to use `BFColors`
+  - ⭘ Ensure consistent styling across card variants
+  - ⭘ Verify proper appearance in both light and dark mode